marinoo3/NaturalJob/README.md

 ### 1. Representing Job Offers
 - **Chunking**: Break long descriptions into coherent units (e.g., sentences or paragraphs) to avoid losing context.
 Embeddings like sentence-transformers or other Transformer-based models work well here.
-- **Aggregation**: Averaging embeddings (centroid) is standard, but you might also try weighted averages, giving more weight to sections like required skills.
+- **Aggregation**: Averaging embeddings (centroid) is standard, but we might also try weighted averages, giving more weight to sections like required skills.

 ### 2. Topic Extraction
-If you want interpretable “topics” around which offers gravitate:
+If we want interpretable “topics” around which offers gravitate:
 - **Topic Modeling**: Use **BERTopic**, **Top2Vec**, or similar approaches that combine embeddings with clustering and topic extraction.
 These can yield semantic topics along with representative terms.
-- **Clustering**: You can also cluster the job embeddings (e.g., KMeans, HDBSCAN) and derive topics from top keywords in each cluster (TF-IDF over cluster texts).
+- **Clustering**: We can also cluster the job embeddings (e.g., KMeans, HDBSCAN) and derive topics from top keywords in each cluster (TF-IDF over cluster texts).

 ### 3. Similarity and Graph Visualization
 To show offers “gravitating” around topics: